Children replay what they experience in their daily life and environment. Infact, how children play helps develop role models and role plays.

 The shop is an opportunity to try out many different situations.

-With role-plays, children learn to think themselves into other people and to adapt their own behavior accordingly.
+According to Psychology Today, with role-plays, children learn to think themselves into other people and to adapt their own behavior accordingly.

 This is an important skill that is valuable for the development of empathy in later life.